An Innovative Building Using The Natural Resources On Site

 SBRC Local Generation Utilisation

 See a breakdown of the SBRC and it's features!

 - Net zero energy.
 SBRC produces more power than it consumes.

 - Water exporter.
 SBRC harvests and distributes water beyond its own needs.

 - Natural ventilation.
 Natural Ventilation design with task based, passive conditioning using various methods (including ground source heating and cooling, solar walls, earth to air heat exchanger).

 - Building integrated smart-grid.
 Integrated power grid capable of simultaneous testing of multiple renewable energy generation sources and storage systems.

 - Fully integrated Green IT building management system.
-SBRC will be wired to measure and report on all aspects of sustainability (including workgroup power consumption, water use, printing statistics).
+SBRC is wired to measure and report on all aspects of sustainability (including workgroup power consumption, water use, printing statistics).

 - Sustainable IT Solution.
-SBRC will deliver a cutting edge holistic approach to Green IT.
+SBRC delivers a cutting edge holistic approach to Green IT.

 - Urban agriculture.
 Inclusion of permaculture and Australian native food gardens across the SBRC site.